Dr Emma Powell – she/they

-I am a Visual Communications programme tutor and part time tutor at OCA.
-I have a special interest in illustration, bookmaking, general printmaking, letterpress, screenprinting, paper crafts, experimental image making, experimental type / lettering and all projects embracing ethics, diversity and sustainable design.
+I am a Graphic Design programme tutor at OCA.
+I have a specialist interest in illustration, bookmaking, general printmaking, letterpress, screen printing, paper crafts, experimental image making, experimental type/lettering and all projects embracing ethics, diversity and sustainable design.

 I have a PhD in Sustainable Design (2009) that investigated the use of rejectamenta (“things thrown away” – Webster’s 1828 Dictionary) by selected contemporary artists and designers.
 The intent of the PhD research was to challenge preconceptions about the use of waste materials.
 It shows that items that initially hold negative value can be transformed, through the creative process, to objects that have a positive aesthetic value.
 I love using rejectamenta as an inspiration for my own visual work.